 The East Coast tarakihi fishery will be operating move-on rules where high concentrations of undersize tarakihi are found.
 These are also included in the Regional Management and Monitoring Plans.
-The move-on rules apply where both of the following triggers are met:
+The move-on rule applies when both of the following triggers are met: